Don’t see your question listed here? Contact the Volunteer Programs.

 Do you have many volunteer opportunities available during the winter?

-Because most of Mount Rainier National Park is buried by snow during the winter, most volunteer opportunities are available only during the summer.
+No. Because most of Mount Rainier National Park is buried by snow during the winter, most volunteer opportunities are available only during the summer.
 Revegetation projects, for example, don’t generally begin until July, though trail maintenance may begin in the lower elevations of the park as early as late April.
-Our curriculum-based education program is most active in the spring and fall, and our Nordic Patrol is active during the winter.
-Our curatorial library and greenhouses are active year-round.
-As a general rule, though, winter is a quiet time for the park, and you’ll find that reflected by more limited project listings on our website.
+Some programs such as curatorial or visitor center volunteers may have positions all year round and they tend to have small numbers.
+However, sometimes miscellaneous projects come up in the winter that may be suitable for people that live in the area and Nordic Patrol is active in the winter.

 Do you have options for Eagle Scout projects?